Detailed content of our market study

 The Muslim population in France

 Islamic finance, like Islamic savings, was created with the aim of ensuring an economic order in line with Islam and its rules.
-In this sense, it is aimed above all at Shariah-compliant individuals, i.e. the Muslim population.
-In order to assess the demand for Islamic ...
+In this sense, it is primarily aimed at Shariah-compliant individuals, i.e. the Muslim population.
+In order to assess the demand for Islamic financial products and savings, it is therefore necessary to quantify the Muslim population, even though ethnic statistics are not permitted in France.

 2.2 The attractions of transparency and social justice: a new clientele?